hapax/hapax.github.io/assets/teaching.md

 walk, you will be trained to *avoid walking*.

 There are a few different ways we could fix this situation.
-The first is to go on short walks, tightening the connection between practice and real life.
+The first is tighten the connection between practice and real life, and go on small, unambitious walks instead of hikes.
 But what if a whole sector of the economy depends on advanced hiking skills?
-What if we need wayfarers, explorers and hunters?
+What if we need wayfarers, explorers and hunters to function effectively?
 If we lower our sights, society as a whole could lose out.

 Perhaps, then, we should restrict hiking classes to those who naturally enjoy